collocations.org

 1. tell sb to do sth

-The army''s Chief of Staff had personally ordered the raid.
+The general had personally ordered the raid.

 Stop ordering me around!